tirelt/IB_cpp/TWS Api.md

 - `EReader`:  class which reads and parses raw messages from TWS.

 The API programs have 3 threads: a reader thread, a queue thread, and then a wrapper thread.

+Test fails on ST_CONTRACTOPERATION_ACK where msg is always empty

+Do not put breakpoints in the tws_api source code (segmentation fails)